 Did you see the northern lights in Ohio?
 You might get another chance Saturday night

-Greater Cincinnati residents were treated to views of the northern lights, with shades of pink and ribbons of green light Friday night and into Saturday morning.
+Greater Columbus residents were treated to views of the northern lights, with shades of pink and ribbons of green light Friday night and into Saturday morning.

 An encore show may be possible Saturday night.